susanribe/GettingandSharingDataProject1/SusanGit/GettingandSharingDataProject1/README.md

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'

-- 'CodeBook.txt': Information about the variables.
+- 'CodeBook.md': Information about the variables.

 - 'meanGrouped.txt': Tidy data set of means of source variables grouped by Subject and Activity